XML RSS

 We had a series of change-overs where we used the recommended cap tube size, and ended up with starving evaporators, high superheat, high subcooling, and poor cooling capacity.

-Now, no matter what size cap tube the chart recommends, we just use #4 cap tube, first cut to 75% of the length recommended by the chart.
+For a while, no matter what size cap tube the chart recommended, we just used #4 cap tube, first cut to 75% of the length recommended by the chart.

-When changing out a capillary tube during a refrigerant retrofitting project, it's a good idea to remove the evaporator, or at least remove the mounting screws so you can move it enough to have good access to the inlet line where the cap tube is brazed in.
+When replacing a capillary tube or other type of metering device during a refrigerant retrofitting project, it's a good idea to remove the evaporator, or at least remove the mounting screws so you can move it enough to have good access to the inlet line where the cap tube is brazed in.

 Sweat the old cap tube out carefully, then use nitrogen to blow the old mineral oil out of the evaporator, condenser, and lines.

-After that, braze everything back together normally with the new cap tube installed, and be sure to install a new drier.
+After that, braze everything back together normally with the new metering device installed, and be sure to install a new drier.

 When its time to charge and run the unit, we charge to 5° subcooling if possible, keeping a close eye on suction pressure and the compressor amp draw.